"The moment you doubt whether you can fly, you cease for ever to be able to do it."—J. M. Barrie

 Only truly confident people can put out the kind of energy that has a non-compete clause.
 For real, for real.

-They Can (and Do) Admit When They Are Wrong
+8. Confident People Can (and Do) Admit When They Are Wrong

 It takes a very insecure person to know they are wrong and still try and find ways to sidestep or deflect from that very fact.
 Folks who think that they are always right or somehow think that making mistakes and acknowledging them is a sign of weakness?
 They are people who have a very low level of confidence.